Weather-Station-Software/live-weather-station/readme.txt

 5. A LCD panel to display current temperatures.
 Note that you can customize which data are displayed, colors, design, etc.
 6. 3 clean gauges to display current temperatures.
 Note that you can customize which data are displayed, colors, design, etc.
 7. 2 clean gauges on a dark background.
+8. Some types of steel meters.
-8. A view of the plugin dashboard.
+9. A view of the plugin dashboard.
-9. Configuration of a shortcode to show a LCD panel.
+10. Configuration of a shortcode to show a LCD panel.
-10. Configuration of a shortcode to show a clean gauge.
+11. Configuration of a shortcode to show a clean gauge.
+12. Configuration of a shortcode to show a steel meter.